 One of the most reliable weed killer recipes consists of mixing vinegar with dawn dish detergent and Epsom salt.
-Here’s how to make this potent weed killer:
+Read on to find out how to make this potent weed killer.

 - 2 cups Epsom salt